• Blog

 The Pontic is a type of cantilever bridge that is only connected to one abutment tooth.
 If you have teeth on only one side of the gap, this may be an option for you.

-A Resin-bonded bridge might be what you need if you have missing front teeth.
+A resin-bonded bridge might be what you need if you have missing front teeth.
 It consists of a framework made of porcelain fused to metal or ceramic teeth and is supported by bond wings on each natural tooth.

 What happens during a traditional dental bridge procedure?